aprinur/Scraping_ycombinator/README.md

 ### When main.py is running, there will be 3 options

 1. Scrape Company
-2. Export database into xlsx and csv file
+2. Export database
 3. Exit
    <br>

 <ul>
 <li> Scrape Company </li>
-<p>As the option's name, you will scrape the company's information from this option.
-To scrape company's information
+<p>As the option's name suggests, you will scrape the company's information from this option.
+To scrape a company's information,
-you need to fill several parameters which is URL, quantity of company to scrape, and table name</p>
+you need to fill several parameters, which include the URL, the number of companies to scrape, and the table name</p>

 <ol>
 • Url